 "You mean the Hat sings a different song each year?" said Harry curiously.

 "It's been around for more than a thousand years," said George.
 "It probably recycles them every fifty years or so.
+It's what I'd do.
 Who'd know?"

 "The ghosts might," said Fred, motioning at the silvery, transparent forms of the Hogwarts ghosts, who were floating silently around the Hall, watching the new students with interest.